tlotze/ophelia/README.txt

 Documentation
 +++++++++++++

-See INSTALL.txt for installation and configuration issues.
+See doc/INSTALL.txt for installation and configuration issues.

 See the files doc/OVERVIEW.txt to understand what Ophelia is and get a basic idea about using it to publish a web site, and doc/API.txt on using the